Cardio 101: Aerobic Exercise for Longevity, Fitness, and VO2max

 Here are some of the various benefits LISS promotes:

-Cardiovascular Health: running, walking, hiking are all great to stimulate the heart.
-It improves oxygen delivery, blood circulation, and reduces cholesterol.
+Cardiovascular Health: running, walking, and hiking are all great for stimulating the heart.
+It improves oxygen delivery, and blood circulation, and reduces cholesterol.
 LISS is associated with lower blood pressure and a lower risk of heart disease

 Metabolism and Energy: it takes care of energy creation at a cellular level.
 LISS stimulates fat burning, making us more metabolically flexible.
 It also boosts mitochondria function, as at low intensity we run mainly on oxygen.